akramhbd/wind-gust-factor/README.md

 # Gust Effect Factor - GUI

 This is simple calculator to calculate the wind gust effect factor for flexible structure as per ASCE 7-05.
-The code is written in python.
+The calculator is for 'Exposure Category A' only.

 ![Gust_GUI](Gust_GUI_ss.png)